iiasa/Condor_run_R/tests/tests.md

-This directory holds tests each in its own subdirectory.
+This directory holds tests, each in its own subdirectory.
 Tests can be run via the `test.bat` script present in every test subdirectory.
 These scripts are cross-platform and function both when invoked from a Linux/MacOS shell as well as as well as when run from a Windows